2025 Kerala local elections: Parties and coalitions

-In addition, several minor and independent parties also field candidates in various wards, including the SDPI, Welfare Party of India, Aam Aadmi Party, and Twenty20, a civic platform based in Kizhakkambalam.
-Independents and local issue-based collectives are also expected to contest extensively across the state.
+In addition, several minor and independent parties also fielded candidates in various wards, including the SDPI, Welfare Party of India, Aam Aadmi Party, and Twenty20, a civic platform based in Kizhakkambalam.
+Independents and local issue-based collectives were also expected to contest extensively across the state.

 Conduct

-The State Election Commission has released administrative circulars related to polling arrangements, counting centres, and electronic publication of trends and results through the TREND 2025 portal.
+The Kerala State Election Commission had released administrative circulars related to polling arrangements, counting centres, and electronic publication of trends and results through the TREND 2025 portal.

 Results

-Results will be published by the SEC on its official portal after counting.
+Results were published by the SEC on its official portal after counting.

-A summary of the outcome will appear here once results are available.
+This is a summary of the outcome.

+Vote share

+The following table summarizes the party-wise vote share and total votes polled across the four primary tiers of local self-government in Kerala.
+The 2025 elections saw a significant shift, with the United Democratic Front (UDF) emerging as the largest alliance in terms of total vote percentage across all segments.